edwardvercoe/stuart-dickson-produce/notes/init-assessment.md

 ## Questions for Client

-1. Can we remove the Supabase integration entirely, as it appears to be unused?
-2. Are there any specific UI/UX improvements you'd like to prioritize?
+1. Are there any specific UI/UX improvements you'd like to prioritize?
-3. Are there any upcoming features or changes planned that might impact our current recommendations?
+2. Are there any upcoming features or changes planned that might impact our current recommendations?